RAIDERS AND POWERFUL MERCHANTS UNITE

-• The real story: Nambolossé exacerbates traders' hostility when he demands that Bokhala Dyula yield up a Hausa arms and slave dealer, whom he wishes to make his slave.
-Some refuse, and leave Bokhala to found the burg of Dabakakoro ("old Dabakala").
+When demands that a Hausa arms and slave dealer be yielded up to him, some traders leave Bokhala to found Dabakakoro ("old Dabakala").
 Then he seizes the inheritance of a Soninke who has died on his lands, "though his heirs were known."
-Outraged by this unprecedented act, a Dyula chief attacks Bokhala when Nambolosse's warriors have left to intercept them by another route and burns him alive in his hut.
+Outraged, a Dyula chief* and his men attack Bokhala when Nambolosse's warriors have left to intercept them by another route.
+They burn him alive in his hut.

 -- Dakar archives, 1878

-• The Muslim version, by raiders' descendants: There is no mention of the Dyula chief.
-The disinherited Soninke call in "Mori," the Hausa chief of Marabadiassa, who in the 1870's and 1880's raids in the west.
+There is no mention of the Dyula chief.
+Defendants of the disinherited Soninke call in "Mori," the Hausa chief of Marabadiassa, who in the 1870's and 1880's raids in the west.
 He arrives in Bokhala when Nambolossé's men are gone.
 They set fire to his hut and when he leaves it, slaughter him and burn his corpse on a prong, "like a roast."

 -- Bakari Coulibali, imam of Darhala

-• Burning Nambolosse "like a roast" reveals Muslim contempt for animists, which my teen-aged interpreter expressed by yelling insults at them from the window of a car.
-(I told him I'd fire him if he did it again, and he didn't).
+- Burning Nambolosse "like a roast" indicates Muslim contempt for animists, which my teen-aged interpreter expressed by yelling insults at them from the window of a car.
+(I told him I'd fire him if he did it again, and he didn't.)

 The animist version also shows Mori foreshadowing Samory (please continue).
-He is one raider among many: After about 1870, at least four others terrify populations of the northern Ivory Coast: "Mori" and Vakuba Ture who "raids in the east with his sons."
+Raiders wrack this part at least of the northeastern Ivory Coast: After about 1870, at least four others terrify populations of the northern Ivory Coast.
+A record in the archives mentions one of them, Vakuba Ture who "raids in the east with his sons."

--- Abidjan archives for the Bonduku region (east of Djimini)
+-- Abidjan archives for the Bondoukou region (east of Djimini)

 # # #